Find Grad Schools

 13 Yearly Graduations

 University of Central Florida is the 2nd most popular school in the nation for students seeking a doctor's degree in other public admin.
 Each year, around 71,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-For the 2020-2021 academic year, 13 doctor's degrees were handed out to other public admin majors at UCF.
-About 62% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 13 people received their doctor's degree in other public admin from UCF.
+Of these students, 73% were women and 36% were members of underrepresented racial-ethnic groups.

 6 Yearly Graduations

 University of Pittsburgh - Pittsburgh Campus comes in at #3 on our list of the most popular colleges offering doctor's degrees in other public admin.
-The average in-state tuition for full-time undergraduates is $19,092 per year, while in-state graduate students, on average, pay $24,118 per year.
-During the 2020-2021 academic year, 6 people received their doctor's degree in other public admin from Pitt.
+Each year, around 32,200 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $19,760 per year, while in-state graduate students, on average, pay $24,962 per year.
+During the most recent year for which we have data, 6 people received their doctor's degree in other public admin from Pitt.

 #4